Please help us help you!

 Photos and videos are frequently used as part of therapy.
-These files are treated as confidential and are not shared unless the client or parents/guardians sign a release form.
+These files are treated as confidential and are not shared unless the client or parents/guardians give explicit permission.

 Media on this website is protected and and all rights are reserved.
 It should not be copied, altered, re-used, or downloaded without express written permission from Inclusive Communication Ltd. Unless of course the photo is of you or your immediate family, in which case, by all means please save a copy for yourself if you don't already have one.

 On this website, including the blog, only photos that capture positive moments in a respectful manner are included.
-Identifiable photos are only posted with the express, written permission of clients or their parents.
+Identifiable photos are only posted with the expressed, written permission of clients or their parents.
 Unidentifiable photos in which a client's face is obscured due to camera focus, angle, and/or image size are only used if permission has previously been given for educational purposes.